FlorVegaCastillo/florvegacastillo.github.io/content/post/firstgenstudentorg/index.md

 <div style="display: flex; justify-content: center;">
     <img src="c.jpg" alt="figure" width="60%">
 </div>
-Dr. Barbara Amaral, Club Advisor, and myself as FGSA representative are portrayed in this picture.
+Dr. Barbara do Amaral, Club Advisor, and myself as FGSA representative are portrayed in this picture.